WaveDM: Wavelet-Based Diffusion Models for Image Restoration: Introduction

 \section{Introduction}

-\thefootnote Image restoration, aiming to remove degradations (e.g., blur, raindrops, moiré, noise and so on) from a degraded image to generate a high-quality one, has raised great attention in computer vision research.
+\IEEEPARstart{I}{mage} restoration, aiming to remove degradations (e.g., blur, raindrops, moiré, noise and so on) from a degraded image to generate a high-quality one, has raised great attention in computer vision research.
 Most previous methods depend on strong priors or estimate the degradation functions for specific tasks \cite{he2010single, kopf2008deep, michaeli2013nonparametric, timofte2013anchored, wang2006real}.
-With the rapid development of deep learning, deep neural networks have dominated this area and succeeded by various model architecture designs.
-Such frameworks are mainly based on Convolutional Neural Networks (CNNs) \cite{anwar2020densely, dudhane2022burst, zamir2020learning, zamir2021multi} or Transformers \cite{liang2021swinir, wang2022uformer, zamir2022restormer}.
-However, the performances with them tend to show limitations when there is a large domain gap between degraded and target samples.
+With the development of deep learning, deep neural network-driven methods have become the mainstay.
+These methodologies are primarily built on architectures like Convolutional Neural Networks (CNNs) \cite{anwar2020densely, dudhane2022burst, zamir2020learning, zamir2021multi, jin2019flexible, mou2021cola} and Transformers \cite{liang2021swinir, wang2022uformer, zamir2022restormer, li2023ewt, huang2023learning}.
+However, some of these deep learning models, generally relying on regression techniques, tend to yield results that are usually over-smoothing and lose subtle details.
+On the other hand, unsupervised methods \cite{ma2022toward, jin2019unsupervised,han2020decomposed}, which are implemented without labeled data, promise impressive generalizability, especially in scenarios not seen during training.
+However, the absence of explicit guidance sometimes results in outputs that may be over-enhanced in colors or contain amplified noise.

-Some current works solve the problems through task-specific generative modeling, mainly with Generative Adversarial Networks (GANs) \cite{qian2018attentive, zhang2019image,li2019heavy}.
-In this way, generative models target at learning the latent data distribution of clean images and transfer it to degraded ones, which achieves better generalization.
-However, most GAN-based restoration methods with adversarial losses often introduce artifacts not present in the original clean images, leading to large distortion.
-Moreover, training of GANs is unstable and may fail due to mode collapse.
+Another popular approach is through task-specific generative modeling, frequently leveraging Generative Adversarial Networks (GANs) \cite{qian2018attentive, zhang2019image,li2019heavy, gao2023jdsr, zhang2020supervised}.
+These generative models aim to capture the latent data distribution of clean images and apply this prior to the degraded samples.
+While showing powerful generalization capabilities, GAN-based restoration techniques have their own drawbacks.
+The use of adversarial losses often induces artifacts that are absent in the original clean images, introducing distortions.
+Besides, the instability of GAN training further intensifies this challenge, and in certain scenarios, can even lead to mode collapse \cite{sohl2015deep}.
+Another type, flow-based methods \cite{lugmayr2020srflow,whang2021composing}, directly accounts for the ill-posed problem with an invertible encoder, which maps clean images to the flow-space latents conditioned on degraded inputs.
+However, the need for a strict bijection between latent and data spaces adds to their complexity.